pierrediedhiou/cybersecurity-journey/glossary.md

 about the target
 - **Tailgating** — A physical security attack where an unauthorized person follows an authorized person through a secured entry point
+- **TTL** — Time To Live, a value in DNS records that specifies how long a record should be cached before being refreshed.
+Also used in IP packets to limit their lifetime on a network
+- **TXT Record** — A DNS record containing arbitrary text, commonly used for SPF, DKIM, DMARC and domain ownership verification
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges